Azure/RBatchScoring/README.md

 ## Forecasting scenario

 This example uses the scenario of a large food retail company that needs to forecast the sales of thousands of products across multiple stores.
 A large grocery store can carry tens of thousands of products and generating forecasts for so many product/store combinations can be a very computationally intensive task.
-In this example, we generate forecasts for 1,000 products across 83 stores, resuling in 5.4 million scoring operations.
+In this example, we generate forecasts for 1,000 products across 83 stores, resulting in 5.4 million scoring operations.
 The architecture deployed is capable of scaling to this challenge.
 See [here](forecasting_scenario.md) for more details of the forecasting scenario.

 ![Product sales forecasting](./images/forecasts.png)